Rishi5154/Rishi5154/README.md

 ## About Me

-A penultimate CS student at NUS, with keen interest in software engineering.
+A final year CS student at NUS, with keen interest in software engineering.
 Possess some experience through past internships and projects.

 ## Technologies